-During the decade known as Radical Reconstruction (1867-77), Congress granted African American men the status and rights of citizenship, including the right to vote, as guaranteed by the 14th and 15th Amendments to the U.S. Constitution.
-Beginning in 1867, branches of the Union League, which encouraged the political activism of African Americans, spread throughout the South.
+During the decade known as Radical Reconstruction (1867-77), Congress granted Black American men the status and rights of citizenship, including the right to vote, as guaranteed by the 14th Amendment and 15th Amendment to the U.S. Constitution.
+Beginning in 1867, branches of the Union League, which encouraged the political activism of Black Americans, spread throughout the South.

-A total of 265 African-American delegates were elected, more than 100 of whom had been born into slavery.
-Almost half of the elected black delegates served in South Carolina and Louisiana, where blacks had the longest history of political organization; in most other states, African Americans were underrepresented compared to their population.
+A total of 265 African American delegates were elected, more than 100 of whom had been born into slavery.
+Almost half of the elected Black delegates served in South Carolina and Louisiana, where Black people had the longest history of political organization; in most other states, African Americans were underrepresented compared to their population.

 In all, 16 African Americans served in the U.S. Congress during Reconstruction; more than 600 more were elected to the state legislatures, and hundreds more held local offices across the South.